Recipe Card

 Instructions

-• In a large bowl, combine 3 cups flour, 2 tsp yeast, and 1 tsp salt.
+• In a large bowl, combine 3 cups flour, 2 teaspoon yeast, and 1 teaspoon salt.
 Add 1½ cups warm water and mix with a spatula until no dry flour remains and you have a wet, sticky dough that pulls away from the sides of the bowl.

 • Cover bowl with plastic wrap or damp towel and let dough rise for 30 minutes at room temperature.